alepelayo/pic10c_hw1.0/README.md

 Once the player inputs a sufficient bet amount, their first card is drawn as well as the number of points they currently have with their initial card.

+Player's points are updated whenever they wish to add another card to their hand.
+Once they no longer wish to add cards to their hand, the game automatically shifts to the dealer's turn.
+The same process is repeated with the dealer's hand, except it is done almost instantly, since the dealer can automatically answer whether they wish to add more cards to their hand.

+Once the dealer reaches a specific number of points, all their cards and points will be displayed similarly to the player's.
+The player's and dealer's points are then compared to determine the winners of that specific round.